jyooDev/trackbot/README.md

 # Trackbot Project
-Welcome to the Trackbot project!
 This project involves developing a simple robot using two different proximity sensors (Time-of-Flight and Ultrasonic) to navigate and avoid obstacles autonomously.
 The project integrates hardware components with software implementations in C and JavaScript, enabling real-time control and monitoring through a web interface.

 ![web-and-trackbot](materials/readme-image1.png)